subhacom/argos/README.md

 where every entry inside braces ({}) is to be replaced by the appropriate value.
 The arguments are described below (full list can be obtained by the command `python -m argos.batchtrack -h`)
-- input_file: path of input video file
+- `input_file`: path of input video file
-- output_file: path of output data
+- `output_file`: path of output data
-- yolact_config: path of yolact configuration file (as described above in step 10)
+- `yolact_config`: path of yolact configuration file (as described above in step 10)
-- yolact_weights: path of yolact trained weights/network file (as
+- `yolact_weights`: path of yolact trained weights/network file (as
   described above in step 10.3)
-- score: a decimal fraction between 0 and 1 specifying acceptable detection score.
+- `score`: a decimal fraction between 0 and 1 specifying acceptable detection score.
 0.15 is more lenient and 0.75 is more strict.
 For weights trained to detect a single object 0.15 to 0.3 can be usable.
-- max_objects: maximum number of object to retain.
+- `max_objects`: maximum number of object to retain.
 This keeps at most top k objects with maximum detection score.
-- minimum_height: an integer - filter out detected objects whose bounding box has length in pixels less than this number.
+- `minimum_height`: an integer - filter out detected objects whose bounding box has length in pixels less than this number.
-- maximum_height: an integer - filter out detected objects whose bounding box has length in pixels larger than this number.
+- `maximum_height`: an integer - filter out detected objects whose bounding box has length in pixels larger than this number.
-- minimum_width: an integer - filter out detected objects whose bounding box has width in pixels less than this number.
+- `minimum_width`: an integer - filter out detected objects whose bounding box has width in pixels less than this number.
-- maximum_width: an integer - filter out detected objects whose bounding box has width in pixels larger than this number.
+- `maximum_width`: an integer - filter out detected objects whose bounding box has width in pixels larger than this number.
-- minimum_overlap: a decimal fraction between 0 and 1 - the minimum
+- `minimum_overlap`: a decimal fraction between 0 and 1 - the minimum
   overlap between two overlapping objects in successive frames to consider them the same object.
 This overlap is measured as the ratio of intersection to union of their bounding boxes.
 Smaller value will